Chapter 4: The Genesis account and prophets

 Before moving onto Part 2, it is worth dwelling on two points about God’s creation, which helps further inform us why He dealt with humankind in the way He did, through the prophets that were to come: “God created man in his own image, in the image of God created he him; male and female created he them.
 And God blessed them, and God said unto them, be fruitful, and multiply, and replenish the earth, and subdue it” (1:27) and “And God saw everything that he had made, and, behold, it was very good” (1:31).

 Part 2 talks about one important origin not covered in Part 1 – that of the nation of Israel.
-Much of what is written is concerning the Jews who comprised that nation, and that focus remains throughout the Old Testament.
-Even in the New Testament, where the emphasis is on the Gentiles, the Jews were never far from God’s thoughts, who are still to play a significant part in prophecy yet to be fulfilled.
-One of the big questions to which we do not have a perfect answer is “why did God choose the Jews” and for what purpose?
-One poet put it: “How odd of God to choose the Jews“, although for the sake of balance one response was “But not so odd as those who choose a Jewish God yet spurn the Jews“.
-The conundrum of the mistreatment and dismissal of the Jews, to this day, including by “Christians”, at the same time their resilience and survival, is a major one.
+Much of what is written is concerning the people who comprised that nation, and that focus remains throughout the Old Testament.
+Even in the New Testament, where the emphasis is on the Gentiles, Israel was never far from God’s thoughts, who have still to play a significant part in prophecy yet to be fulfilled.
+One of the big questions, to which we do not have a perfect answer is “why did God choose the Jews” and for what purpose?
+One poet put it: “How odd of God to choose the Jews”, although for the sake of balance one response was “But not so odd as those who choose a Jewish God yet spurn the Jews”.
+The conundrum of mistreatment and dismissal of Jews, to this day, including by “Christians”, at the same time their resilience and survival, is a major one.

 Part 2 begins: “Now the Lord had said unto Abram, Get thee out of thy country, and from thy kindred, and from thy father’s house, unto a land that I will shew thee: And I will make of thee a great nation, and I will bless thee, and make thy name great; and thou shalt be a blessing: And I will bless them that bless thee, and curse him that curseth thee: and in thee shall all families of the earth be blessed” (12:1-3).
 Chapters12 – 24 records events in Abrahams life and after briefly turning our attention to his son, Isaac, the remaining chapters (25 – 50) are mainly about Jacob and, to a lesser extent, his younger son, Joseph, and other sundry events.
 Genesis ends with Jacob and his family (by this time numbering 70) living in Egypt, where they remained for 400 years, with the story being picked up again in Exodus, with Moses being the main character.